MrsBlooGhost/launch_school/RB185/01_interacting_with_a_database/exercises.md

 ## Topic 07: Database Design

-> Create a database to store the expenses managed by this project.
+> - Create a database to store the expenses managed by this project.
-> Implementation:
 > - [x] Design a table called `expenses` that can hold the data for expenses.
 > - [x] This table should have columns named `id`, `amount`, `memo`, and `created_on`.
 > - [x] Write the SQL to create that table into a file called `schema.sql`.